libreswan/libreswan/README.md

     systemctl enable ipsec.service
     systemctl start ipsec.service

-If unsure, the "ipsec" command can also be used to start or stop the ipsec
+If unsure of the specific init system used on the system, the "ipsec" command can also be used to start or stop the ipsec service:
-service:

-    ipsec setup start
+    ipsec start
-    ipsec setup stop
+    ipsec stop

 ## Configuration
 Most of the libreswan configuration is stored in /etc/ipsec.conf and